Aaron98990/ways-of-the-game/CONTRIBUTING.md

 - realize and behavior are others where there may be difference.

 Remain gender neutral unless referring to a specific person.

+Video Review, AAR, and fourth offical duties are not covered.